-The programme will explore different aspects of representation and visibility for emerging arts, bringing into dialogue artists, curators, writers and art works from New Contemporaries history alongside contributors drawn from the Courtauld’s own alumni network of curators, artists and historians.
-Both days will include panel discussions, Q&As and artists’ presentations.
+The programme will explore different aspects of representation and visibility for emerging arts, bringing into dialogue artists, curators, writers and artworks from New Contemporaries history alongside contributors drawn from the Courtauld’s own alumni network of curators, artists and art historians.

 Day 1 will explore notions of diversity and gender politics in the UK’s art scene, along with definitions of the contemporary.
 Panel discussions will consider globalisation, identity and the difficulty in defining new artistic tendencies as well as what agency performance art still holds as an artistic medium.